-Now—here are 10 steps to create a career you love—along with the beliefs that will stand in your way (if you let them):
+Here are 10 steps to create a career you love—along with the beliefs that may stand in your way (if you let them):

 1. Know you have the power

 You have to really believe this is possible before you try and create it.
-And if you are skeptical or just plain incredulous that you create your own reality—start here.
+And if you’re skeptical or just plain incredulous that you create your own reality—start here.
 And build a strong foundation for the career you really want.

 And don’t forget, even though one part of you believes you have the power, another part (such as your child or adolescent self) may not.